iipeace/guider/README.md

 guider
 =======
 Do you struggle to improve system performance or to find root cause that makes system abnormal?
-Guider is made to measure system resource usage and to give user hints to improve system performance.
+Guider is made to measure amount of system resource usage by process, thread, function and to give information on performance improvement hints.
-You can trace and analyze resource usage of thread, process, function with this tool.
+You can analize your performance issues effectively with this tool.

-Guider pursues three characteristics.
+Guider pursues three characteristics as bellow.
->1. easy to use: just run without install or setting
+>1. easy to use: just run without installation or setting
->2. measure correct: measure time in ms and size in MB/KB
+>2. measure correctly: time in ms, size in MB
->3. integrate functions: show cpu / memory / disk usage per thread / process / function (user/kernel)
+>3. integrate functionality: show all information as possible

 How to use